Review PTC Prerequisites and Installation Script

 JFrog Artifactory Requirements

-Artifactory instance: You need a running JFrog Artifactory deployment.
-PTC (Package Reroute) availability follows your JFrog license and entitlements—often aligned with Enterprise X or Enterprise+, but verify your exact SKU and feature flags with your JFrog account team rather than assuming from tier names alone.
+Artifactory Instance: You need a running JFrog Artifactory deployment.
+PTC (Package Reroute) availability follows your JFrog license and entitlements, often aligned with Enterprise X or Enterprise+, but verify your exact SKU and feature flags with your JFrog account team rather than assuming from tier names alone.

 • Example — npm: A remote npm repository whose upstream is https://registry.npmjs.org.

-JFrog Curation (optional): Enabling Curation on the relevant remote repositories is not mandatory for PTC.
+JFrog Curation (Optional): Enabling Curation on the relevant remote repositories is not mandatory for PTC.
 The redirect, repository resolution, and caching flow works without Curation.
-If Curation is off, you do not get JFrog Catalog policy evaluation, Compliant Version Selection (CVS), or Curation audit entries for those downloads—only standard Artifactory repository behavior applies.
+If Curation is off, you do not get JFrog Catalog policy evaluation, Compliant Version Selection (CVS), or Curation audit entries for those downloads.
+Only standard Artifactory repository behavior applies.
 Turn on Curation when you want that governance layer.

-Anonymous access: Enable Allow Anonymous Access at the platform level, then grant the anonymous user rights on the repositories in the PTC chain.
-If the Package Reroute repo_key is a virtual repository, grant the anonymous user Read on that virtual.
-If it is a remote, or a remote behind the virtual, grant Read and Deploy/Cache (per package type) so anonymous users can fetch and cache from the upstream registry.
-Use permission targets scoped to those repo keys (for example npm-virtual-registry and npm-remote-registry), not only the remote or only the virtual.
+Anonymous Access: Enable Allow Anonymous Access at the platform level, then grant the anonymous user Read and Deploy/Cache (per package type) on the remote repository configured as repo_key in Package Reroute, so anonymous users can fetch and cache from the upstream registry.
+Use a permission target scoped to that remote (for example npm-remote-registry), not broad anonymous access.

 Checklist